zenecture/neuroflow/README.md

 The `Executor`, a single node, loads the local data source, boots the networking subsystem and listens for incoming jobs.

-# IO
+# Saving and Loading

-Using `neuroflow.application.plugin.IO` we can store the weights represented as JSON strings.
+Using `neuroflow.application.plugin.IO`, we can save and load the weights of a network represented as a JSON string.
 Look at this:

 ```scala
 val file = "/path/to/net.nf"